 Mesón Restaurante San Isidro – San Isidro offers a wide variety of local dishes on al a carte and menu del dia

-Andalucía is famous for its wide variety of sherries, but lesser known, great quality red and white wines are also produced locally.
+Local Wines – Andalucía is famous for its wide variety of sherries, but lesser known, great quality red and white wines are also produced locally.
 Mollina and Montilla are both only a 30 minute drive and have several wineries which offer tours and tastings and the option to buy wine and olive oil direct from the bodega.
-Slightly further are the famous wineries surrounding Ronda.
-Tours can be arranged.
+Tours of the vineyard at nearby Bodegas Gross in Antequera with lunch can be arranged.
+(Minimum 4 people)